 If you want to be paid to teach English abroad you’ll normally need TEFL or TESOL certification – it’s your proof that you’ve been trained in TESOL and will know what to do when you stand up in front of a class of students on day 1 of your first TESOL job!

 However, it’s worth knowing that TESOL is not the name of a specific qualification or certification.
 Rather TESOL (and, come to that, TEFL) is a generic terms for teaching English to non-native English speakers.
-This means that it’s important you check what’s actually included in any TESOL course you’re considering as both a short TESOL taster session <link to > and an in-depth TESOL certification program could be labelled as a TESOL course.
+This means that it’s important you check what’s actually included in any TESOL course you’re considering as both a short taster course and an in-depth TESOL certification program could be labelled as a TESOL course.

 To give yourself the best possible chance of finding paid work around the world as a TESOL teacher, make sure you pick an accredited TESOL certification course that: